zuozhenggh/learning-library/developer-library/integration-soa/integration-with-soa/integration-with-soa.md

 - ![](./images/jdev-role-selection.png)

-- Choose Studio Developer (All Features)
+- For the role, choose Studio Developer (All Features).
+- - you may want to uncheck the "Always prompt for role selection on startup"
-- Next, click OK button, JDeveloper 12c now opens on your desktop
+- Next, click OK button.
+JDeveloper 12c now opens on your desktop

 -![](./images/jdev-ide-open.png)

-- Next start the weblogic server in JDeveloper
+- Next start the Weblogic server, embedded in default domain of JDeveloper
 - - From the application server tab, right click
 - - Start server instance